How To Cut Paving Slabs

 The most common method to cut paving slabs is a circular power saw.
 This is best for Porcelain, Granite and Sawn Sandstone for a smooth cut with a straight edge and will keep your cuts consistent with the rest of your slabs.

-You can use either a bench saw or a handheld circular saw for this and a diamond-tipped blade is always recommended for cutting stone.
-Diamond blades offer a more consistent depth of cut whereas a regular abrasive blade will wear down very quickly which will affect the quality of the cuts.
+You can use either a bench saw, or a handheld circular saw for this, and a segmented, diamond-tipped blade is always recommended for cutting stone.
+Diamond blades offer a more consistent depth of cut, whereas a regular abrasive blade will wear down very quickly, affecting the quality of the cuts.
 Always be sure to double-check that the blade you have is suitable for the type of stone that you will be cutting before you start.

 You should always wear protective goggles, a dust mask and use a dust-suppression system to protect yourself and others around you.
 A dust suppression system will wash away any dust before it forms a cloud by spraying a constant flow of water at the point of the cut.